 Mrs Laura Evans had led the Learning Support and EAL Departments at the prep school in Guildford for the previous 11 years prior to her move to Dubai.
 Through a Masters in Special and Inclusive Education that focused on Special Educational Needs, Mrs Evans brings a wealth of experience in child support with her to her new role as Head of Inclusion at Royal Grammar School Guildford Dubai.
 Mrs Evans joined the team in April 2021 to assist with the new pupil assessments.

 Director of Sport, Mr James Bennett, has over 15 years of experience in sports.
 Following his role at RGS, Mr Bennett moved on to one of the largest Prep Schools in the UK, to lead the boys’ games department where he took on the role of Acting Director of Sport in his final year.
 He has taught sports to a wide variety of age groups and specialises in recognising the specific needs of each pupil, both on the sporting field and in life.
 Mr Bennett has extensive coaching experience in cricket, football, swimming, athletics, gymnastics and climbing.

-The Assistant Head, Lower KS2, has been named as Mr Imran Akhtar, who has 13 years of teaching experience from both UK based schools and outstanding rated schools in the UAE.
-Mr Akhtar has previously taught at Kings Al Barsha where he was a Year Group Leader, before returning to the UK to a Leeds based Primary School.
+The Assistant Head, Lower KS2, Mr Imran Akhtar, has 13 years of teaching experience from both UK based schools and outstanding rated schools in the UAE.
+Mr Akhtar had previously taught at Kings Al Barsha where he was a Year Group Leader, before returning to the UK to a Leeds based Primary School.